Forged to Fight – Global Reach from the Undersea

 Information regarding proceedings for the 2026 STS will be posted here when available.

 NOTE: STS 2026 will be conducted in its entirety at the SECRET//REL USA, AUS, GBR level.
 AUS and U.K. personnel (including AUS and U.K. military, government civilians, and industry) will be in attendance for the entirety of STS 2026.
 Organizations selected to present or provide exhibits will be required to abide by International Traffic in Arms Regulations (ITAR) and associated established procedures to export controlled data and information.
-Organizations making presentations or providing exhibits will be authorized by VADM Gaucher, COMSUBFOR, to self-certify under CFR 126.4 (ITAR exemption), or be able to self-certify under CFR 126.7 (AUKUS ITAR exemption).
+Organizations making presentations or providing exhibits will be authorized by COMSUBFOR, to self-certify under CFR 126.4 (ITAR exemption), or be able to self-certify under CFR 126.7 (AUKUS ITAR exemption).
 In either case, organizations making presentations or providing exhibits must be registered with Directorate of Defense Trade Controls (DDTC).
 Organizations attending but not presenting nor providing an exhibit are not considered to be exporting under ITAR and thus do not need to self-certify nor be registered with DDTC.

 Take a Look at previous STS